kavin256/trails/docs/api-contract.md

 ## How Conflicts Are Handled

-### Most Recent Change Wins
+### Server-Timestamp-Based Conflict Resolution

-When two devices edit the same trip while offline, the last one to sync wins:
+When multiple clients or sources (mobile app, Postman, etc.) edit the same trip, the server uses timestamps to prevent data loss:

-1. The server receives a trip update and checks if it already has that trip
+**Scenario 1: Client has newer data**
+1. Server has trip with timestamp T1
+2. Client sends trip with timestamp T2 (T2 > T1)
-2. The server accepts the change and assigns a new timestamp using server time
+3. Server accepts client's version and assigns new timestamp T3
-3. This becomes the "official" version that all devices will receive
+4. Server does NOT return this trip in `serverChanges` (client already has it)

+**Scenario 2: Server has newer data (prevents data loss!)**
+1. Server has trip edited via Postman with timestamp T2
+2. Client sends trip with timestamp T1 (T1 < T2, stale data)
+3. Server **rejects** client's stale data, keeps server's version
+4. Server **returns** the trip in `serverChanges` so client can update

+**Scenario 3: Concurrent edits**
+1. Device A and Device B both have trip at timestamp T1
+2. Device A edits offline → syncs first → server accepts (timestamp T2)
+3. Device B edits offline → syncs second → server rejects (T1 < T2, stale)
+4. Device B receives Device A's version in `serverChanges`
+5. Device B's local edit is overwritten by Device A's version

 **Why this works:**

+- **Prevents data loss**: Newer edits never get overwritten by stale data
-- All timestamps come from the server, not from individual devices
+- **Server is authoritative**: All timestamps come from the server
-- Devices with wrong dates/times won't cause problems
+- **Devices with wrong clocks**: Don't cause problems because server controls timestamps
-- The order is based on when changes reach the server, not when they were made on the device
+- **Last-write-wins**: Based on when changes reach the server, not when made on device

+**Trade-offs:**

+- If two devices edit the same trip offline, the first to sync wins
+- The second device's changes are discarded (overwritten by first device's changes)
+- Future versions may detect conflicts and let you choose which version to keep

 **Current status:**

-The app uses simple "last change wins" logic.
 The `conflicts` array is always empty.
-Future versions may detect conflicts and let you choose which version to keep.
+The server silently resolves conflicts using timestamp comparison.
+Future versions may expose conflicts for manual resolution.

 ## How Deletion Works